 Each week we will be bringing you 5 top tips from experts in their field.
-This week we have asked Hazel Merlino, Mum of 3, businesses owner and lover of stories for her top tips on how to get children's imagination stirring.
+This week we have asked Hazel Merlino, Mum of 3, business owner and lover of stories for her top tips on how to get children's imagination stirring.

 Find a stick from a walk, write down all the things you’ve done over the week, weekend or even month.
 Pick your favourite memories and find/draw something that resembles it and use string or tape to wrap/stick/tie it to the stick.
 It’s a great way to get kids to remember what they’ve done in a creative and imaginative way.